saintRogDev/SEIAssesment/README.md

 Overview

 This project is a hybrid iOS app I built to match a multi-screen design from Figma.
-The goal was to demonstrate my ability to work across both SwiftUI and UIKit using clean architecture, reusable components, and modern development patterns.
-I focused heavily on modularity and responsiveness, while also keeping the codebase scalable and test-friendly.
+The goal was to demonstrate my ability to work across both SwiftUI and UIKit using clean architecture, reusable components, and modern development patterns, while matching styling.
+I focused heavily on modularity and responsiveness, and also keeping the codebase scalable and test-friendly.

 The app is split across three main screens: